low-earth-orbit/notes/web-dev-starter-guide.md

 _Optional:_

-- Some companies use Java, Python, Ruby for back-end development.
+- Some companies use Java Spring, Python Flask/Django, Ruby on Rails, C# .NET for back-end development.

 ## Tools